michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 17. Then he said, What title is that that I see?
 And the men of the city told him, It is the sepulchre of the man of God, which came from Judah, and proclaimed these things that thou hast done against the altar of Beth–el.

 18. And he said, Let him alone; let no man move his bones.
-So they let his bones alone, with the bones of the prophet that came out of Samaria.bones alone: Heb. bones to escape
+So they let his bones alone, with the bones of the prophet that came out of Samaria.

 19. And all the houses also of the high places that were in the cities of Samaria, which the kings of Israel had made to provoke the Lord to anger, Josiah took away, and did to them according to all the acts that he had done in Beth–el.

-20. And he slew all the priests of the high places that were there upon the altars, and burned men’s bones upon them, and returned to Jerusalem.slew: or, sacrificed
+20. And he slew all the priests of the high places that were there upon the altars, and burned men’s bones upon them, and returned to Jerusalem.

 21. And the king commanded all the people, saying, Keep the passover unto the Lord your God, as it is written in the book of this covenant.